rfhaque/benchpark/pull_request_template.md

 If adding/modifying a experiment:
 - [ ] Extend `experiment.py` under existing directory for specific benchmark
 - [ ] Define a single node and multi-node experiments

+If adding/modifying core functionality:
+- [ ] Update docs
+- [ ] Update github and gitlab unit tests (if needed)